Anuraag03/moodlemobilewebservice_api/README.md

 ![localhostindex](https://user-images.githubusercontent.com/95640377/217571198-e844589d-083f-418b-9b6c-cdc61cedb800.jpg)
 - Now you can search and paginate through all the different api end points
-  - Example: if you want to view the documentation o f "block_recentlyaccesseditems_get_recent_items" you can do so by going to http://localhost:8000/index/block_recentlyaccesseditems_get_recent_items
+  - Example: if you want to view the documentation o f "block_recentlyaccesseditems_get_recent_items" You can do so by going to http://localhost:8000/index/block_recentlyaccesseditems_get_recent_items

   - Tip: If you see a blank white screen instead of the required documentation try refreshing the page.